 Rod Wheeler, a retired Washington homicide detective and Fox News contributor investigating the case on behalf of the Rich family, made the WikiLeaks claim, which was corroborated by a federal investigator who spoke to Fox News.

-“My investigation up to this point shows there was some degree of email exchange between Seth Rich and WikiLeaks.”
+“My investigation up to this point shows there was some degree of email exchange between Seth Rich and WikiLeaks.”take our poll - story continues below

 But a spokesman for Rich’s family on Tuesday said Wheeler was not authorized to speak for the family and called assertions Seth Rich sent emails to WikiLeaks “unsubstantiated.”
 Brad Bauman said even if purported emails were to surface, it would not necessarily mean Rich had helped WikiLeaks.